-We are a global financial innovator, offering a well-diversified suite of world-class exchange-traded products, or ETPs, models and solutions.
-We empower investors to shape their future and support financial professionals to better serve their clients and grow their businesses.
-We leverage the latest financial infrastructure to create products that provide access, transparency and an enhanced user experience.
-Building on our heritage of innovation, we are also developing next-generation digital products and structures, including digital or blockchain-enabled mutual funds ("Digital Funds") and tokenized assets, as well as our blockchain-native digital wallet, WisdomTree PrimeTM.
+We are a global financial innovator, offering a well-diversified suite of exchange traded products, or ETPs, models, solutions and products leveraging blockchain technology.
+We empower investors and consumers to shape their future and support financial professionals to better serve their clients and grow their businesses.
+We are leveraging the latest financial infrastructure to create products that provide access, transparency and an enhanced user experience.
+Building on our heritage of innovation, we are also developing and have launched next-generation digital products, services and structures, including digital or blockchain-enabled mutual funds ("Digital Funds") and tokenized assets, as well as our blockchain-native digital wallet, WisdomTree Prime, which is currently available in the U.S. in 38 states, representing approximately 70% of the U.S. population.

-We have approximately \$82.0 billion in assets under management, or AUM, as of December 31, 2022.
-Our family of ETPs includes products that provide exposure to equities, commodities, fixed income, leveraged-and-inverse, currency, cryptocurrency and alternative strategies.
+We had approximately \$100.1 billion in assets under management, or AUM, as of December 31, 2023.
+Our family of ETPs includes products that provide exposure to equities, fixed income, commodities, leveraged-and-inverse, currency, alternatives and cryptocurrency strategies.
 We have launched many first-to-market products and pioneered alternative weighting we call "Modern Alpha," which combines the outperformance potential of active management with the benefits of passive management to offer investors cost-effective funds that are built to perform.
 Most of our equity-based funds employ a fundamentally weighted investment methodology, which weights securities based on factors such as dividends, earnings or investment factors, whereas most other industry indexes use a capitalization weighted methodology.
 These products are distributed through all major channels in the asset management industry, including banks, brokerage firms, registered investment advisers, institutional investors, private wealth managers and online brokers primarily through our sales force.
-We believe technology is altering the way financial advisors conduct business and through our Advisor Solutions program we offer technology-enabled and research-driven solutions including portfolio construction, asset allocation, practice management services and digital tools to help financial advisors address technology challenges and grow and scale their businesses.
+We believe technology is altering the way financial advisors conduct business and through our Advisor and Portfolio Solutions programs we offer technology-enabled and research-driven solutions including portfolio construction, asset allocation, practice management services and digital tools to help financial advisors address technology challenges and grow and scale their businesses.